 The Hugo Junkers Lounge is open to anyone with a valid flight ticket for the same day.
 However, access is subject to a fee.
 The regular price is 27.50 euros for adults (this price is valid from 13 years, 0-2 year olds have free entry) and 11 euros for children from 3 to 12 years.
 You can also buy the tickets in advance on the official website acquire.
 As the owner of a American Express Platinum credit card* With the associated Priority Pass I was allowed to use the lounge for free.

-Hugo Junkers Lounge Düsseldorf – Sitzbereich & Ausstattung
+How is the Hugo Junkers Lounge Düsseldorf equipped?

 With an area of 800 square meters, the Hugo Junkers Lounge is a comfortable size.
 Depending on the time of day, the lounge can still get very crowded.
 As soon as you pass through the front door, you approach the large reception desk.
 Here you will be asked for access authorization or the entrance fee and for the current flight ticket.

 The lounge is modern and decorated in shades of brown and burgundy.
-After the reception there are two slightly separated areas on the left and right, which are suitable for working on a laptop, for example.
+After the reception there are two slightly separated areas on the left and right, which are z.
+B. suitable for working on the laptop.
 There are also armchairs with low tables on the glass front, chairs with higher tables, and bar tables with stools or benches.
 Most chairs and accompanying tables do not have power or USB ports, so charging smartphones and laptops can be a bit difficult.

 Located in the far left corner of the lounge is the lounge's food and beverage offerings.
 Breakfast was still served during my stay.
 The buffet consisted of various hot dishes, such as scrambled eggs or sausages, but also cold dishes.
 There were meats, pastries, yogurt, bread, fruit and cereal.
 There was a small selection of alcoholic and non-alcoholic drinks of all kinds to drink.
 A coffee machine for hot drinks was also freely available.
 The service staff was friendly and tried very hard to keep things clean and tidy.
 The buffet was also regularly checked and refilled.